thiagobustamante/typescript-ioc/README.md

 let personDAO: PersonDAO = new PersonDAO();
 ```

-## Direct Container interation
+## The Container an @AutoWired annotation
+The @AutoWired annotation transform the annotated class to change its constructor.
+So, any auto wired class will have its instantiation delegated to the IoC Container that will handle all injections automatically.

-Our intention is configure everything only using annotations, but you can interact direct with the IoC Container:
+But this is not the only way you can interact with the IoC Container.
+You can bind types to Container resolution and also ask instantiations for Container.

 ```typescript
 // it will override any annotation configuration